 Match the needs and expectations of new programs, potential and current faculty and staff, in a forward thinking manner.

 The only move scheduled for calendar year 2024 is University Advancement and University Marketing and Communications (formerly CER).
-They will be moving from Alumni Hall to the University Corporate Center (UCC) in November-December as a temporary location until Baity Street is developed.
+They will be moving from Alumni Hall to the University Corporate Center (UCC) November 4-December 16, 2024 as a temporary location until Baity Street is developed.

 We are all part of one Wake Forest University dedicated to providing our students with a transformative education and experience and we have a big challenge on our hands – too little space that does not meet our current learning needs.
 We are all in this shared mission together… we are on the cusp of some meaningful, intentional space decisions that ensure a transformative education and professional experience.